zyzllik/TAD-Lactuca/README.md

 # TAD-Lactuca
-TAD-Lactuca is a tool to predict Topologically Associated Domains(TAD) boundary using histone marks information.
+TAD-Lactuca is a tool to predict Topologically Associating Domains(TAD) boundary using histone marks information.
 It was written in Python language, using Random Forests(RF) and Multilayer Perception(MLP).

 ## Overview
 + The `data` fold contains the origin data (expect the bigwig file, the detail can be found in paper)